 3. Wait to save for retirement until you’ve paid off all your debt.

 Don’t follow this financial advice at all!
 Anyone who tells you to do this is not taking into account the fact that most people are already under-prepared for retirement, and waiting to save means you miss out on years of compounding interest.
 You can pay off your debt and save for retirement at the same time.
 While you’re paying off debt, you might not be able to contribute as much to your retirement plan as you would like to, but that does not mean you shouldn’t contribute at all.
+Nonprofit credit counseling can help you figure out a plan for repaying debt, and a debt management program can help you get out of debt faster.

 4. College is always worth the student loan debt.